thedarkwriter/courseware-lms-content/courses/01-puppet/01-2104-Puppet-DNS.md

 ###Slide 8
 The content of /etc/resolv.conf is then modified and managed by the template, resolv.conf.erb.

-The code for your resolver template, which is called resolv.conf.erb, looks like this:
+The code for your resolver template looks like this:

 Note that other values can be added to the template as needed.